Otteri/CIA-SSD/README.md

 ```

 ## System requirements
 You need a GPU with over 4GB memory.
 (With 4GB you might be able to train with batch size of 1 and closing all GUI applications).
+The code has been tested only on Ubuntu.

 ## Acknowledgements
 - [CIA-SSD](https://github.com/Vegeta2020/CIA-SSD)
 - [Det3D](https://github.com/poodarchu/Det3D)
+- spconv
+- KITTI

 ## License
 This codebase is released under the Apache 2.0 license.